 A meeting with all the parties involved will formalize the future partnership or understanding.
 Furthermore, the conference will also be the avenue wherein the possible agreement terms and conditions are discussed, opined, or revised.
 During the meeting, always secure a meeting minutes document to record and note all the discussions, action plans, and negotiations.

 Writing is a process, especially when creating formal documents.
 Always practice writing drafts because it allows you to develop your thoughts and discover areas for improvement once you edit it.
 Draft-making should be taken seriously as it can lead to a complete and professional paper ready for presentation or submission.

 3. Set the Mutual Terms

 The mutual agreement should clearly state the terms and conditions set out by both parties.
-The whole document must include sections and clauses, explaining every detail.
-Sections include titles, expiration/effectivity dates, names of concerned parties, recitals, confidentiality clause, force majeure, and signatory lines.
+The whole formal document must include sections and clauses, explaining every detail.
+Sections should include titles, expiration/effectivity dates, names of concerned parties, recitals, confidentiality clause, force majeure, and signatory lines.
 Cover everything that needs to be mentioned in the document, so that when misunderstandings arise, both parties are protected and secured.

 4. Revise and Edit

 After creating your first draft, go over the document, and edit it.
 The editing process requires checking for the overall content, structure, clarity, and style.
 After careful revision and editing, present the document to a legal expert for review.
 Whether you are writing employment termination forms, tenancy/lease terminations, mutual divorce agreements, mutual confidentiality agreements, mutual arbitration agreements, or mutual non-disclosure agreements, seek suggestions from legal experts as they can give you points on how to make effective and law-compliant documents.